 It has been a brutal polar vortex winter.
 Between the extreme freezing temperatures, black ice and snow it has been crazy.
 I’m so over winter!
 I want spring now!
 Since it has been really cold I have to take extra steps so my hair and skin are moisturized.
 As you may know I have thick naturally curly hair and it is dry by nature so in the winter I like to amp up my hair moisture and sealing routine.
 Shea butter is the perfect sealant to use for thick hair and good to use all year around.
+Take it a step further and put some shea butter on your feet with thick socks and go to sleep.
+When you wake up you will have baby soft feet.
 Plus this is a great DIY for the weekend. 🙂

 Let’s get started!